ataraxcoverlord/ataraxc/README.md

 <li>Continuing to build and grow the Ataraxc community</li>

 <h2>Contact Us</h2>
-If you have any questions or feedback about the Ataraxc project, please don't hesitate to contact us.
+If you have any questions or feedback about the Ataraxc initiave, please don't hesitate to contact us.
 You can reach us at our email ataraxcmedia@outlook.com.

-Thank you for your interest in the Ataraxc project!
-We look forward to building the future of large-scale investing authority together.
+Thank you for your interest in Ataraxc Blockchain Technologies.
+We look forward to building the future of accesible wealth systems with each and every one of you.